Canada–Finland relations

-Canadian-Finnish relations are foreign relations between Canada and Finland.
-Diplomatic relations between them were established on November 21, 1947.
-Canada has an embassy in Helsinki.
-Finland has an embassy in Ottawa.
+Diplomatic relations between Canada and Finland were established on 21 November 1947.
+Canada has an embassy in Helsinki, while Finland has an embassy in Ottawa.
 There are over 143,000 Canadians with Finnish ancestry and over 2,000 Canadian immigrants living in Finland.

+Both countries are full members of NATO and Arctic Council.
+Canada was the first country to ratify Finland's membership during Finland's accession into NATO, which was finalized on 4 April 2023.

+And Canada is Observer bureau of the BEAC.

 World War II

-On November 30, 1939, the USSR commenced an invasion of Finland.
+On 30 November 1939, the USSR commenced an invasion of Finland.
 Immediately, the invasion became headline news, and the Canadian public were strongly in favor of "gallant Finland".
 About 250 Finnish-Canadians left Canada to defend Finland.
 At first, the idea of leaving Canada to fight in Finland was strongly opposed by the Canadian government.
-This was due to Finland being a major supporter of Nazi Germany.
+This was due to Finland being a supporter of Nazi Germany.
 About 3 months later, the Canadian government completely changed their minds and rather supported the idea.

-Canada also sent food supplies, clothing and blankets to accompany the Finnish-Canadian fighters, but the 250 fighters did not reach Finland before the 13th of March, when the armistice was signed.
+Canada also sent food supplies, clothing and blankets to accompany the Finnish-Canadian fighters, but the 250 fighters did not reach Finland before 13 March, when the armistice was signed.